dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

-Above is the Pseudo Code from the disassembly of the *missile_launcher()* function showed us a bug that allows us to leak an address from the binary code, how? if you check these lines in detail you can understand it.
+Above is the Pseudo Code from the disassembly of the *missile_launcher()* function We can spot a bug that allows us to leak an address from the binary code, how? if you check these lines in detail you will be able to  understand it.

 ```c
   read(0, buf, 0x1FuLL);